MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-assign-default-bins-to-items.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 9dbd92409ba02281f008246194f3ce0c53e4e001
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: e6c6c8a54ae638fa90bca94e43a38d120b5fd3f6
+ms.openlocfilehash: 290c26639234f3379fb4f9b6790fc511e17f683e
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/28/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="assign-default-bins-to-items"></a>Assign Default Bins to Items
 If you are using bins at a location, assigning default bins to your items can make the process of shipping, receiving, and moving your items much easier.
 When a default bin is assigned to an item, this bin is suggested every time you initiate a transaction for this item.
-Default bins are defined in the **Bin Content** window.
+Default bins are defined on the **Bin Content** page.

 ## <a name="to-assign-a-default-bin-to-an-item"></a>To assign a default bin to an item
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bin Content Creation Worksheet**, and choose the related link.